yarnpkg/rfcs/0000-default-global-symlink-flat-packages.md

 # Detailed design

 ## Avoid Name collision using namespaces in Semver Extend packages and store as tar balls (gz, zip) all packages using the following format
-*@angular-core-2.3.1-beta-@lic-BSD-checksum
-*@angular-core-2.3.1-beta-@lic-LGPL-checksum
-*@angular-core-2.3.1-beta-@lic-BSD-@fork-@yarn-1.0.0-@lic-COMM-checksum
+* @angular-core-2.3.1-beta.internal1-lic-BSD-checksum.tar.gz
+* @angular-core-2.3.1-beta.internal1-lic-LGPL-checksum.tar.gz
+* @yarn-angular-core-1.0.0-@lic-COMM-checksum.tar.gz (This created because yarn customized angular-core in its own fork and it is being used

 ##Deep Fork
-*Specify deep forks, aka fork from another fork need not be represented in the file name of tar ball.
+* Specify deep forks, aka fork from another fork need not be represented in the file name of tar ball.
 Instead, that must be represented in package.json

 ## Build using linking and bundling tar ball
-*Create a tarball of vendor-bundle.js, vendor-dev-bundle.js and vendor-bundle-package.json with @yarn-vendor-tarball-checksum.tz
+* Create a tarball of vendor-bundle.js, vendor-dev-bundle.js and vendor-bundle-package.json with @yarn-yarn-vendor-tarball-checksum.tar.gz
-*In project's package.json - keep the same with semver extension added.
+* In project's package.json - keep the same with semver extension added.
-*When building the project, if the vendor-bundle-package.json and vendor packages required from project's package.json are same then don't do any further build.
+* When building the project, if the vendor-bundle-package.json and vendor packages required from project's package.json are same then don't do any further build.
+* Create a node_modules link folder to the tar ball file or extracted node_modules folder

 # How We Teach This